 LISTEN TO HISTORY THIS WEEK PODCAST: When the Environment United Us

 The 1962 publication of Rachel Carson's book Silent Spring—about the effects of pesticides—is often cited as the beginning of the modern environmental movement in the U.S. Sustainability, organic eating and the “back-to-the-land” movement continued to gain steam throughout the 1960s.

-The first Earth Day indeed increased environmental awareness in America, and in July of 1970 the Environmental Protection Agency was established by special executive order to regulate and enforce national pollution legislation.
-Earth Day also led to the the passage of the Clean Water and Endangered Species Acts.
+The first Earth Day indeed increased environmental awareness in America, and in July of 1970, the Environmental Protection Agency was established by special executive order to regulate and enforce national pollution legislation.
+Earth Day also led to the passage of the Clean Water and Endangered Species Acts.

 On April 22, 1990, the 20th anniversary of Earth Day, more than 200 million people in 141 countries participated in Earth Day celebrations.
-Senator Nelson was awarded the Presidential Medal of Freedom by President Clinton.
+Senator Nelson was awarded the Presidential Medal of Freedom by President Clinton in September 1995.
 (He died in 2005.)

 Earth Day has been celebrated on different days by different groups internationally.
 The United Nations officially celebrates it on the vernal equinox, which usually occurs about March 21.